Can You Sue If You Fall on Ice?

 In some instances, the legal duties of a property owner can be shared or passed on to a tenant, management company, maintenance organization, or other third party.

 Residential property owners are responsible for keeping pathways and sidewalks clear of snow and ice.
-The City of New York used to claim responsibility for sidewalk maintenance.
-However, in 2003, the city passed §7-210.
-Under the updated New York administrative code, property owners are liable if they fail to keep sidewalks in reasonably safe conditions.
+In 2003, the city passed §7-210, making property owners liable if they fail to keep sidewalks in reasonably safe conditions.

-Prior to 2003, the City of New York, with some exceptions, was solely responsible for the maintenance of the sidewalks.
-However, in order to be liable to someone who was injured, the City had to have prior written notice of the defective condition that caused the accident or the defective condition had to be caused and created by the City or its employees or agents.
+Prior to 2003, the City of New York was solely responsible for sidewalk maintenance.
+However, to be liable for an injury, the City needed prior written notice of the defective condition or had to have caused it.

 What Is the Average Payout for a Slip & Fall on Ice Case?